Not Dismissing Investments If They Sound “Too Good to Be True” Can Be Life-Changing!

 Not Dismissing Investments If They Sound "Too Good to Be True" Can Be Life-Changing!
 1

 Yet, if potential investors saw a product that pays a fixed rate of interest of between 12% & 15% pa, they would treat it with skepticism, and often, the phrase “Well, that is just too good to be true” is used, and the investment would be dismissed as folly.
-The above investment returns are genuinely available from investment products with a long track record of success and a mountain of due diligence material to support them.
+The above investment returns are available from investment products with a long track record of success and a mountain of due diligence material to support them.

 So why are these types of investments dismissed without much more than a casual glance?

-But there is understandable concern and mistrust out there as we fairly regularly hear of alternative investments that have gone wrong.
+But there is understandable concern and mistrust out there as we regularly hear of alternative investments that have gone wrong.

 Read More: